Having trouble with squirrels bothering your bird feeders? You might want to invest in having flaming squirrels in your yard.

 Also…my birds seem to be less interested in bird seed if I put too much of this stuff on it.
 I don’t buy the claim that this mixture makes the seed more appealing to birds.

 Also, I understand that this is a user error, but this stuff can spice YOU out in a hurry if you aren’t careful.
 Avoid getting this stuff on your skin or breathing it in while you mix it on your bird seed.
-I made this mistake a couple of times and found myself sneezing and coughing for 20 minutes (not ideal during COVID times).
+I made this mistake a couple of times and found myself sneezing and coughing for 20 minutes.

-I highly recommend giving this product a try if you’re having trouble with squirrels in your yard.
-Combining this with squirrel-proof feeders would be especially effective.
+I lightly recommend giving this product a try if you’re having trouble with relentless squirrels in your yard.
+Combining this with squirrel-proof feeders will be especially effective.

 Best of luck to you!
 Have you tried this product?
 Leave any feedback and comments below.